-If it is normal classroom practice, pupils will be permitted to use word processors or other technical or electronic aids in the tests, provided that the functionality does not give them an unfair advantage - word processors will be used in accordance with the Word Processor Policy.
+If it is normal classroom practice, pupils will be permitted to use word processors or other technical or electronic aids in the tests, provided that the functionality does not give them an unfair advantage.

 Pupils will not be permitted to use a dictionary during any tests.